| Title: | Probabilistic Reconciliation via Conditioning |

 In the vector of the means of the base forecasts the order must be: first the upper, then the bottom; the order within the uppers is given by the rows of A, the order within the bottoms by the columns of A. The order of the rows of the covariance matrix of the base forecasts is the same.

-: reconciled mean for the bottom forecasts;
+bottom_rec_mean: reconciled mean for the bottom forecasts;

-: reconciled covariance for the bottom forecasts.
+bottom_rec_cov: reconciled covariance for the bottom forecasts;

 Corani, G., Azzimonti, D., Augusto, J.P.S.C., Zaffalon, M. (2021).
 Probabilistic Reconciliation of Hierarchical Forecast via Bayes' Rule.
 ECML PKDD 2020.
 Lecture Notes in Computer Science, vol 12459. doi:10.1007/978-3-030-67664-3_13.